-James Arthur King obituary
+James Arthur King Obituary

-WILLIAMSBURG - James Arthur King, age 77, passed away on October 10, 2020.
-He was born on February 17, 1943 to the late Ben and Rosa (nee Barrett) King.
-James was the loving father of Joseph King and Lisa King; cherished brother of Leonard (Doc) King and Ruth Tincher; and is additionally survived by several nieces, nephews, and friends.
-In addition to his parents, James was preceded in death by brothers Isaac King, Hubert King, Dennis King, Denver King, Blaine King, Earl King, Paul King, and Darrell King; and sisters Lydia Boggs and Lola Miles.
-A private graveside memorial service for James will be held at a later date.
+James Arthur King, age 77, of Williamsburg, OH passed away on October 10, 2020.
+He was born to the late Ben and Rosa (nee Barrett) King on Feb 17, 1943.
+He is survived by a son Joseph (Franziska) King, a daughter, Linda King, grandchildren – Askar King and Olivia King.
+He is survived by a brother Leonard (Doc) King, a sister Ruth Tincher and by several nieces and nephews, cousins and many friends.

-The family request no flowers, and asks instead that a donation be made to a charity of their choice in honor of James.
+James was preceded in death by brothers Isaac, Hubert, Dennis, Denver, Blaine, Earl, Paul and Darrell and by sisters Lydia Boggs and Lola Miles.

-The family request no flowers, and asks instead that a donation be made to a charity of their choice in honor of James.
+The family request that in lieu of flowers, donations be made to the charity of their choice in honor of James King.

-To plant a tree in memory of James King as a living tribute, please visit Tribute Store.

 Commented